juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - Glacier Vault Lock
   - WORM (Write Once Read Many) model for Glacier
   - For compliance and data retention
+- Legal Hold
+  - allow you to prevent an objects and its version from being overwritten or deleted indefinitely.
+  - give you the ability to remove it manually

 ### Access Points
 - Each `Access Point` gets it own DNS policy to limit who can access it